I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlsplay.md

 <p>Callers of <b>RtlSplay</b> must be running at IRQL &lt;= DISPATCH_LEVEL if the tree is nonpaged.
 Usually, callers are running at IRQL PASSIVE_LEVEL. </p>

-<p>If L is the given link, P is its parent node, and G is its grandparent node, <b>RtlSplay</b> rebalances a splay link tree according to one of the six patterns shown in the following figure.</p>

-<p>Callers of the <b>Rtl</b> splay link routines are responsible for synchronizing access to the splay link tree.
-A fast mutex is the most efficient synchronization mechanism to use for this purpose. </p>

-<p>Callers of <b>RtlSplay</b> must be running at IRQL &lt;= DISPATCH_LEVEL if the tree is nonpaged.
-Usually, callers are running at IRQL PASSIVE_LEVEL. </p>

 ## -requirements
 <table>
 <tr>